To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Brandon oversees all aspects of shelter operation including animal placement and surrender practices, and cleaning and maintenance functions.
 He resolves issues impacting the staff and clients.
 He also works to create and maintain relationships with local businesses, residents and other rescue groups and agencies.
 Brandon studied Exercise Science at Southern Connecticut State University.
 His love and appreciation of animals has grown since he has been with CT Humane.
 At first he enjoyed his career because pets are cute, nice and always there for you.
 Now he “takes pride in being their voice and working to make sure that they have the best chance at success in their new home.”

-Brandon enjoys golf, going to the beach, kayaking, bicycling, snowboarding, playing and watching sports (Go Yankees and Broncos!) and spending time with the people he cares about.
-His family includes one all white cat named Reggie.
+Brandon enjoys golf, going to the beach, kayaking, bicycling, snowboarding, playing and watching sports.
+(Go Yankees and Broncos!)
+His family includes his wife Jen, son Tyler, two dogs Bronx and Bernie, and a cat named Reggie.

 Assistant District Manager, Waterford

 Denise’s favorite hobby is cooking followed closely by sports.
-She is an enthusiast with interest in everything from baseball to NASCAR.
-Denise shares her life with husband Jim, son Peyton and her two cats, Miles and BooBoo.
+She is an enthusiast with an interest in many things, but especially baseball to football.
+Denise shares her life with husband Jim, son Peyton and her three cats, Miles, BooBoo and Tid Bit.

 District Manager, Westport